-The O gauge group are building a new layout we can take to smaller shows, as Weydon Road at 48 feet is too big for many exhibitions.
-Also we hope to be able to fit layout, stock and operators in to two estate cars, avoiding the need for van hire with all its cost and complication.
+The O gauge group have built a new layout which we is suitbale for taking to a wider range of shows than our previous very large layout.
+We are able to fit thelayout, stock and operators in to two or three private vehicles, avoiding the need for van hire with all its cost and complication.
 It is a real location in East London, and a 1/3 full size card mock-up has been built, though severe liberties have been taken with its history! (see later) This has helped guide the construction and highlighted potential problems before they have become actual problems.

 We have built the baseboards to be as light as possible by using self-made laminates of plywood and foam sheet.
 This gives a lot of strength without much weight.
 The trackwork, including the point work has been built from scratch with the objective of achieving a free-flowing look to the layout.

 The fiddle yard is based on casettes behind the backscene.
 These are fed via a sector plate at one end of the layout.
 This means that the entire length is scenic, without wasted exhibition space, again part of a drive to maximise appeal to exhibition managers while creating something we can enjoy operating.

 The electrics have the flexibility to run either DC or DCC modes and the point motors are controlled by a CBUS system.
 Ballasting has been completed and we are working on the rest of the ground cover and the various buildings.